 Sandusky is the author (or co-author) of several books, mainly books regarding football — Coaching Linebackers (Art & Science), 101 Linebacker Drills, and Developing Linebackers the Penn State Way.
 Interestingly, he wrote a 2001 autobiography, with the once sentimental but now eerie title, Touched.
 The book includes a quote from Dick Vermeil, former coach of the Philadelphia Eagles, who spoke fondly of Sandusky, “He could very well be the Will Rogers of the coaching profession.”

-Sandusky routinely opened his home to some of the children he met through The Second Mile, who spent the night numerous times.
-Children accompanied Sandusky to restaurants, coaches meetings, Penn State games, both at home and away.
+According to reports, Sandusky routinely opened his home to some of the children he met through The Second Mile, who spent the night numerous times.
+Children reportedly accompanied Sandusky to restaurants, coaches meetings, Penn State games, both at home and away.
 At least one child, according to the grand jury report, traveled to Texas with Sandusky for a bowl game.
 Texas officials are currently investigating the claim that Sandusky abused the child when they shared a hotel room while in Texas.

 Troy Craig, who participated in The Second Mile program, told ABC News this week that he attended a sleep-away camp that was run by The Second Mile on the Penn State campus.
 Craig said he was never sexually abused but asserts that he felt Sandusky’s behavior was inappropriate.
 He told people about the way Sandusky would hug him or put his hand on his leg and people “found it hard to believe, or that I was overreacting.”